The-Scripters-Guild/ForgeWiki/knowledge/forge/guides-and-info/pelican-drops-on-forge-maps.md

 ## Mode Configuration

 The functionality of the Pelican Drop is tied to internal events triggered by specific mode settings.
 In the Mode Editor, the **Firefight → Prevent Item Respawns** option must be set to **True**.
-Although this setting is typically used to prevent the automatic respawn of items, it is required for the Pelican Drop to function.
+This setting is enabled by default in Firefight modes and is required for the Pelican Drop to function.

 <figure><img src="../../../.gitbook/assets/2026-04-17_HaloInfinite-n5gx.jpg" alt="Cover image"><figcaption><p>The Prevent Item Respawns setting must be enabled in the Mode Editor.</p></figcaption></figure>